Penicillin V (By mouth)

 Penicillin V (pen-i-SIL-in V)

-Treats or prevents infections caused by certain types of bacteria.
+Treats or prevents bacterial infections.
 This medicine is an antibiotic.

 Truxcillin VKThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to any type of penicillin.

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - It is best to take this medicine on an empty stomach, 1 hour before or 2 hours after a meal.

 - Shake the oral liquid well just before each use.
 Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.